intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 intolerance is discovered and rectified.
 The longer an intolerant implementation is deployed, the more difficult it is to correct.

-What active use means can depend greatly on the environment in which a protocol is deployed.
+What constitutes "active use" can depend greatly on the environment in which a protocol is deployed.
 The frequency of changes necessary to safeguard some mechanisms might be slow enough to attract ossification in another protocol deployment, while being excessive in others.
 There are currently no firm